Wood (song): Critical reception

-Music critics generally criticized the lyricism of "Wood".
-India Block of The London Standard felt that it could be confused for a track from "a parody album hallucinated by some porn-addled AI".
+"Wood" was criticized for its lyrics.
+India Block of The Standard felt that it could be confused for a track from "a parody album hallucinated by some porn-addled AI".
 Alexis Petridis of The Guardian said the song's "laid-back take on disco recalls not the sweaty hedonism of the dancefloor but the late 70s moment where four-to-floor rhythms and chicken-scratch guitar temporarily invaded the oeuvres of west coast singer-songwriters".
 In Clash, Lauren Hague opined that, while the song fit "the Showgirl aesthetic" and Swift's vocal performance was "gutsy", the lyrics "border on the cringe".
 Mary Kate Carr of The A.V.
 Club said the song "feels like an attempt to imitate [Swift's] friend and collaborator Sabrina Carpenter", highlighting how it "borrows heavily from Carpenter's cheeky-sexy shtick, laden with puns and innuendo spun out of superstitions", but felt it was "far less charming and convincing than Carpenter's work".
 Pitchforks Anna Gaca felt the song had the "spiritual energy of bachelorette-party penis décor".
 The Spectators Graeme Thomson criticized the sexual innuendos, saying that they were not Swift's songwriting strengths.
+Paste listed it as one of the worst songs of 2025.

+A more positive review came from Tom Breihan of Stereogum, who opined that the song exemplified Swift's ability to translate "unhinged" sentiments into pop.

 Personnel

-Credits are adapted from album liner notes.
+Credits are adapted from the liner notes of The Life of a Showgirl.